 Q: Have credit unions in other provincial jurisdictions transitioned to the federal regime?

 A: As of 2018, two credit unions have obtained the federal credit union charters, Caisse Populaire Acadienne (Uni Financial) in New Brunswick (2016) and Coast Capital Savings in British Columbia (2018).

 Q: What is the difference between provincial and federal regulation?

-A: Under provincial regulation, a credit union is subject to provincial legislation and the Corporation’s regulatory oversight.
+A: Under provincial regulation, a Saskatchewan credit union is subject to provincial legislation and regulatory oversight by Credit Union Deposit Guarantee Corporation (CUDGC or the Corporation).
 Since 2012, credit unions have had the ability to apply to continue as federal credit unions under the federal Bank Act and the federal regulator, the Office of the Superintendent of Financial Institutions (OSFI).
-Once members approve the proposal and approval has been granted at both the provincial and federal levels, the former provincial credit union becomes a federal credit union.
+Once the credit union’s members approve the proposal and approval has been granted at both the provincial and federal levels, the former provincial credit union becomes a federal credit union.
 Federal credit unions are able to operate across Canada, much like Canadian banks.